Obeidatt/SightOfBlind/README.md

 Tested in classrooms, hallways, and dorm environments with high voice command accuracy and object recognition robustness.

+## 📚 Research Basis
+This system is based on a graduation project submitted to:
+Yarmouk University
+Faculty of Computer Science and Information Technology Department of Information Systems
+Semester: Second 2024/2025
+Students: Anas Obeidat, Momen Bani-Ali, Omar Al-Rashdan
+Supervisor: Dr. Enas Alikhashashneh

 ## 🔒 License

 This repository is protected under intellectual property rights.